 - Consider using an equity approach to increase screening rates for targeted communities.
-By looking at breast cancer screening completion rates by such factors as race, ethnicity, location (i.e., zip code), and preferred language, it is possible to identify barriers that affect specific communities, and plan interventions to address these barriers. - Ensure member information is consistent, welcoming, plain and person-centered, language appropriate, and delivered in traditional and electronic applications, per patient's preference. - Discuss with your patients what may be keeping them from getting their mammogram.
-Explore possible barriers such as access to care, psychosocial, change in life circumstances.
+By looking at breast cancer screening completion rates by such factors as race, ethnicity, location (i.e., zip code), and preferred language, it is possible to identify barriers that affect specific communities, and plan interventions to address these barriers. - Additionally, the Drill Down Clinical tab in the eReports portal shows race/ethnicity information for each patient included in the measure.
+Export this dashboard to look at Breast Cancer Screening compliance rates by race and ethnicity to learn more about inequities faced within your patient community. - Ensure patient information is consistent, welcoming, plain and person-centered, language appropriate, and delivered in traditional and electronic applications, per patient's preference. - Discuss with your patients what may be keeping them from getting their mammogram. - Explore possible barriers such as access to care, psychosocial, change in life circumstances.
 There are many types of barriers to mammography services.
-As people, and their environments, change, these barriers change over time, dynamically impacting whether a patient completes a mammogram. - A discussion of mammograms should include a conversation with the patient to confirm that health information and next steps covered in the visit are mutually understood; patient agrees with any plans made; and the patient has the opportunity to ask questions. - Consider cultural beliefs and appropriate language about cancer screening when discussing preventative cancer screening services. - Use approaches and partnerships that align with your practice's demographics (partner with local schools, faith-based organizations). - Identify and address barriers to care (transportation, hours of operation, child care).
+As people, and their environments change, these barriers change over time, dynamically impacting whether a patient completes a mammogram.